Three-finger toxin

 Three-finger toxins (abbreviated 3FTx) are a protein superfamily of small toxin proteins found in the venom of snakes.
 Three-finger toxins are in turn members of a larger superfamily of three-finger protein domains which includes non-toxic proteins that share a similar protein fold.
 The group is named for its common structure consisting of three beta strand loops connected to a central core containing four conserved disulfide bonds.
-The 3FP protein domain has no enzymatic activity and is typically between 60-74 amino acid residues long.
+The 3FP protein domain has no enzymatic activity and is typically between 60 and 74 amino acid residues long.
 Despite their conserved structure, three-finger toxin proteins have a wide range of pharmacological effects.
 Most members of the family are neurotoxins that act on cholinergic intercellular signaling; the alpha-neurotoxin family interacts with muscle nicotinic acetylcholine receptors (nAChRs), the kappa-bungarotoxin family with neuronal nAChRs, and muscarinic toxins with muscarinic acetylcholine receptors (mAChRs).

 Structure

 The three-finger toxin superfamily is defined by a common tertiary structure consisting of three beta strand-containing loops (designated loops I, II, and III) projecting from a small hydrophobic core containing four conserved disulfide bonds.
 This structure is thought to resemble a hand with three fingers, giving rise to the name.
 The proteins are typically 60-74 amino acid residues long, though some have additional N- or C-terminal extensions.
 An additional disulfide bond may be present in either loop I or loop II.
 The superfamily can be broadly divided into three classes: